lsoenning/tlda/README.md

-A number of example data sets are shipped with the `tlda` package, including `biber150_ice_gb`, a term-document matrix recording the text-level subfrequencies for Biber et al.’s (2016) 150 lexical items in ICE-GB.
+A number of example data sets are shipped with the `tlda` package, including `biber150_ice_gb`, a term-document matrix recording the text-level subfrequencies for Biber et al.’s (2016) 150 lexical items in ICE-GB (Nelson et al. 2002).
 Importantly, the first row gives the number of word tokens in the text file.
 This is an excerpt from the matrix:

 ``` r
 biber150_ice_gb[1:5, 1:5]